Red vs Blue States 2026 and the Shifting US Political Map

 Trust in elections fueled party loyalty, strengthening red vs. blue divides

-• Voter turnout and GOP enthusiasm surged in conservative states where fraud narratives were most amplified.
+• Voter turnout and GOP enthusiasm increased in conservative states where fraud narratives had a wide reach.

 Impact of 2020 Allegations on 2024 Red-Blue State Outcomes